emacsmirror/brf/README.md

 # Brf-mode

-Brf-mode adds functionality from the legendary DOS editor [Brief](https://en.wikipedia.org/wiki/Brief_%28text_editor%29) to Emacs.
+Brf-mode adds functionality from the legendary programmer's editor [Brief](https://en.wikipedia.org/wiki/Brief_%28text_editor%29) to Emacs.

 This package is not an emulation of Brief (there are plenty of those already), but rather provides an accurate implementation in Emacs of specific features that I miss from Brief.